asmetics/zombieAI/README.md

 ## Summary
 This mod will improve the zombie AI in minecraft, it is supposed to be used to create a zombie apocylapse of intellegent zombies that pose a signifgant challenge to surviving.

+This is my first minecraft mod, so keep in mind that it wont be perfect!

 ## Features